thuytrinht4/arvato-customers-classification/README.md

 This is one of Udacity’s capstone project for the Data Science Nanodegree program.
 The data is provided by Arvato Financial Services, a Bertelsmann subsidiary.

-The complete project report can be found in <a href=https://medium.com/@matthias_h2609/customer-segmentation-for-arvato-financial-services-ffb089f2017f>this blogpost</a>.
+The complete project report can be found in [to-be-updated](to-be-updated)

 ## Installation
-To run the Jupyter notebooks and python scripts, you will need a standard installtion of Anaconda with Python 3.6.x
+To run the Jupyter notebooks and python scripts, you will need a standard installation of Anaconda with Python 3.6.x

 Additional libraries needed:
 - sklearn
 - imblearn

 ## Data
-The data used for this project not publically available.
+The data used for this project not publicly available.
 It was provided only to those participating in the "in class" competition.

 ## Files
 - features.csv - data dictionary